Oisín Byrne “smell the book” Mount Stuart by

 Among the most surprising elements of the exhibition is the Marble Chapel, which houses several works that unfold like a theatrical performance.
 CRÍOCH (2024) sits provocatively in front of the altar, a choice that inevitably invites a broader political interpretation of the exhibition, regardless of the artist’s intent.
 By placing a painting in front of the altar – essentially obstructing it – the act becomes inherently political, if subtly so.
 This gesture evokes the display of Kazimir Malevich’s Black Square at “The Last Futurist Exhibition of Painting 0.10” (1915–16), where, drawing inspiration from the Russian Orthodox Church, he hung his work in the most sacred space of the room, symbolically displacing an oppressive presence.
 One cannot help but perceive Byrne’s choice in a similar light.
 Moreover, críoch is the Irish word for “end.”
 This vibrantly green painting, which proclaims “end” in a language systematically dismantled and destroyed by a colonial oppressor intertwined with religious ideologies, deepens the political implications of its placement.

-Also housed within the chapel is a 17-minute video work, Quartet (2024), which features three of Byrne’s songs play out through the work which was shot on 16mm Film on a Bolex in Byrne’s studio with a quartet.
+Also housed within the chapel is a 17-minute video work, Quartet (2024), which features three of Byrne’s songs playing through out the work.
+The film was shot on 16mm Film on a Bolex in Byrne’s studio with a quartet.
 The songs, one titled “UNPERFORM” suggest an alternative, materialistic ritual in a space of traditional worship.
 The sound from the work comes from speakers hidden in the architecture of the altar.

 In these works, Byrne embraces what Susan Sontag calls “an erotics of art,”4 a notion she develops in Against Interpretation (one of the books referenced in the collection).
 Sontag argues that art should not be reduced to mere intellectual interpretation but rather experienced viscerally, as a sensory engagement.
 Byrne’s performances and performative objects embody this philosophy: language becomes texture, form, and rhythm, liberated from the rigidity of meaning.